gmbeard/only-data/README.md

 ## Only Data
 *Only Data* will strip input down to just its data properties, removing "non-data" types such as functions and symbols.
 It works on primitive types, objects, arrays of objects, and nested graphs of objects.

-This can be useful as a pre-serialize step when returning JSON from a webservice, for example.
+**Features:**

+- Circular reference protection is provided by either throwing (the default), or removing them.
+- Ability to use a user-provided "reduction" function, allowing fine-grained control over the output.

 ### Signature